Lewan110/Hotel-room-reservation-database/README.md

      - decline reservations
     -  issue the bill(granting him a discount if he is a frequent visitor)

--contains table summary which shows how many and how much client was visiting hotel.
+  - contains table summary which shows how many and how much client was visiting hotel.

 Simple visualization in Apex: https://apex.oracle.com/pls/apex/f?p=47013 login: employee password: sql